timattwell/cfd_2d/README.md

 A C++ based CFD code written for my high performance computing university module.
 Currently bad.
-Will be better soon.
+Will be better soon (TM).

 Planned improvements/changes (in no particular order):
 1) Optimisations to the numerical scheme used by the solver -